onlynight/LSearchView/README.md

 ##eg.1 HiQianBei
 This is an Chinese local app, so you can't install it from google play.It just use for demo.
+If you want to try it, you can download here: http://www.wandoujia.com/apps/com.superlity.hiqianbei
 ![hiqianbei_demo](./images/hiqianbei_demo.gif)

 ##eg.2 LSearchView